nejos97/resources-for-learning-about-bitcoin-and-blockchain/README.md

 - [Bitcoin Core Onboarding](https://bitcoincore.academy/) : The missing onboarding guide to Bitcoin Core
 - [Bitcoin Dev Kit](https://bitcoindevkit.org/): With BDK, you can seamlessly build cross platform mobile wallets
+- [Breez](https://breez.technology/): Breez is realizing the future of bitcoin by opening the world of Lightning payments to apps and services

 Free Courses
 ===============